A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock

 \section{introduction}

-Planets are formed by accretion of solids and gas from the protoplanetary disk \citep[e.g.,][]{pollack96}, and their composition depends on the formation location in the disk.
+Planets form by accretion of solids and gas from the protoplanetary disk, and their composition depends on the formation location in the disk.
 Ice-rich planets were formed exterior to the water iceline\footnote{The icelines of other volatiles are located exterior to the water iceline.
 Ice-rich planets that form further out also contain other ices, but water is expected to be the most abundant.}, where water ice is as abundant as rock \citep{lodders03}.
-Thus, they contain a significant fraction of ice (volatiles).
+Thus, they contain a substantial fraction of ice.
 Based on formation models, these planets didn't reach the runaway gas accretion phase to become gas giant planets, but usually had conditions to accrete some fraction of gaseous envelopes \citep{mordasini12,lambrechts14,morbi15}.
 The interior structure of these planets is poorly understood.
-The interior of ice rich planets is usually modeled as a 4 layer object: iron core overlain by a rocky mantle, surrounded by an icy shell and in some cases covered with a gaseous (usually hydrogen and helium) envelope \citep[e.g.,][]{rogersseag10,rogers11,dorn17}.
+The interior of ice rich planets is usually modeled as a 4 layer object: iron core overlaid by a rocky mantle, surrounded by an icy shell and in some cases covered with a gaseous (usually hydrogen and helium) envelope \citep[e.g.,][]{rogersseag10,rogers11,noack16,dorn17}.
 While this structure is assumed for simplicity based on density consideration, it should be reexamined for two main reasons:

-(1) The differentiation of the planet interior into distinct layers by gravity occurs only if the interior material is demixed (immiscible).
-Material mixing / demixing is determined by the thermodynamic properties of the components, namely, their tendency to interact as a function of pressure and temperature \citep{stevenson13}.
-Laboratory experiments of ice and rock interaction \citep[e.g.,][]{kessel15} show that ice and rock are miscible in each other at high pressure.
-Yet, no attempt was made to link these experimental results to thermal evolution of ice-rich planets.

-(2) In the basic Core Accretion model accreted solids (metals) form a solid core, surrounded by a solar composition gaseous envelope \citep{pollack96,alibert05a}.
-But detailed calculations of material and energy deposition during solid accretion indicate ablation of significant fraction of the solids in the gaseous envelope, and emergence of gradual composition distribution, where the metal mass fraction decreases outward in the planet interior \citep{lozovs17,brouwers18,boden18,helledsteven17,valletta19,valletta20,ormel21}.
+(1) In the basic Core Accretion model, the accreted solids (metals) form a solid core, surrounded by a solar composition gaseous envelope \citep{pollack96,alibert05a}.
+But detailed calculations of material and energy deposition during solid accretion indicate ablation of solids in the gaseous envelope, and emergence of gradual composition distribution, where the metal mass fraction decreases outward in the planet interior \citep{lozovs17,brouwers18,boden18,helledsteven17,valletta19,valletta20,ormel21}.
 In many cases most of the rock in the planet is in a vapor form \citep{boden18,ormel21}.
-Gradual composition distribution in the interior is consistent also with measurements of {Jupiter and Saturn \citep{lecontechab13,fuller14,vazan16,wahl17,vazan18b,debras19} and Uranus and Neptune \citep{marley95,podolak00,helled11UN,vazanhel20} in} our solar system.
-Thus, planets {that form} with gas envelopes may have gradual metal distribution in the interior, in opposed to a few distinct shell structures.
+Gradual composition distribution in the interior is also consistent with measurements of {Jupiter and Saturn \citep{lecontechab13,fuller14,vazan16,wahl17,vazan18b,debras19} and Uranus and Neptune \citep{marley95,podolak00,helled11UN,vazanhel20} in} our solar system.
+Thus, planets {that form} with gas envelopes may have a gradual metal distribution in the interior, in opposed to a few distinct shell structures.